ARTIST STATEMENT

 Using cast-off or donated materials, I create large-scale sculptures that draw attention to everyday objects, often underscoring their circulation and cumulative effect upon our live environment.
 My work often begins by observing a place, probing the indexes of a site’s physical reality to identify an object or material that is ubiquitous yet implies a deeply personal sensibility.
-Following this rigorous research phase, I initiate dialogue with community stakeholders, inviting local participants to donate a specific, ordinary item—from sports trophies and lottery tickets to obsolete or ever-upgrading technologies like mobile phones—and allowing them to share their stories behind them.
+Following this rigorous research phase, I initiate dialogue with community stakeholders, inviting local participants to donate a specific, ordinary item—from sports trophies and clothing to obsolete or ever-upgrading technologies like mobile phones—and allowing them to share their stories behind them.
 In turn, these intimate objects become the foundational medium for my sculptures and site-specific installations.

 Though my process is driven by conceptual and site specific interests, I thoroughly consider formal questions of shape, space, scale and color in the creation of each sculpture.
 Once identified and amassed, each object or material undergoes a meticulous, labor-intensive process of dissecting, stripping, or deconstruction so that it can be recast, adhered to or reshaped into a new form that challenges sculptural techniques and pushes innovation.